Voters get to hear from school board candidates at One Acadiana forum

 The candidates took the questions posed by Pearson Cross, associate dean of the University of Louisiana at Lafayette College of Liberal Arts, and used the opportunity to weave in their platform ideas, including increased transparency and improved access to early childhood education.

 The biggest question of the night hinged on trust.
-Cross reflected back to a 2017 tax proposed by the school system that failed decidedly at the polls.
+Emcee Pearson Cross reflected on a 2017 tax proposed by the school system that failed decidedly at the polls.
 Despite playing such a crucial role in the parish’s current and future economy, the school system couldn’t garner support for a new tax to fund critical facility needs.

 Cross pointed out that voter analysis points to less than 100 teachers supporting the tax and he questioned what can be done to turn the tide.
 The candidates from Districts 4 and 7 had different assessments.